Causes of acoustic trauma

-Acoustic trauma can be caused by a sudden and powerful sound like an explosion.
+Acoustic trauma can be caused by a sudden and powerful sound like an explosion or similar blast wave.
 Explosions often lead to damaged ear drums and consequently conductive hearing loss.

 Many people have experienced a period of reduced hearing after exposure to loud sounds, for example after a concert or a visit to a discotheque or after having worked with noisy equipment.
 This kind of hearing impairment is often temporary.
-After some time the trauma will stop.
+After some recovery time, the acoustic trauma often will stop.

 Permanent acoustic trauma